top of page

 Healing doesn't have to be hard.
 It just has to start.

 (Disclaimer: This blog post is for educational purposes and does not constitute medical advice or a formal doctor-patient relationship.
-If you are experiencing a mental health crisis or domestic abuse, please contact the National Domestic Violence Hotline at 1-800-799-SAFE or text "START" to 88788.)
+If you are experiencing a mental health crisis, please contact your local emergency services or call 988.)

 Comments